 Finally, an additional insight from our simulation results is the potential error in demand projection arisen from the use of demand elasticities from previous years.
-If one were to use elasticities estimated derived with data from earlier years of the NSS survey to forecast future food demand, then we could generate relatively inaccurate estimates.
+Using elasticities estimated derived with data from earlier years of the NSS survey to forecast future food demand would generate relatively inaccurate estimates.
 This issue is likely to be more problematic if the analysis covers a long time period or if the country of interest is experiencing dramatic changes, which appears to be the case for India.
 Equally, if we select only two years of a long standing survey to estimate elasticities and these two years are unusual or outliers, then our resulting estimates will reflect these limitations.
 Therefore, as we have done here, there is good reason to select several years of data to reduce this potential source of bias.

 Limitations

 While the trend of demand elasticities is robust, there are some caveats that should be kept in mind.
-As highlighted by Strauss and Thomas (1995), expenditure survey data does not adequately control for food wastage.
-Since rich households are likely to waste more food than the poor ones, their actual food consumption may be overstated.
+As highlighted by Strauss and Thomas (1995), expenditure survey data do not adequately control for food wastage.
+Since rich households are likely to waste more food than the poor, their actual food consumption may be overstated.
 Besides, the NSS does not account for meals that are given to guests and employees and the ones that are received in kind, causing a potential upward bias on demand elasticities.
 Smith (2015) also raises a concern about the inadequacy of NSS in capturing consumption of meals consumed away from home, which leads to an underestimation of actual cereal consumption.
 This downward bias would be greater if the meals consumed away from home contained relatively more cereals than those eaten at home.
 Nonetheless, these measurement errors are likely to be mitigated with the inclusion of demographics in our model estimation since the likelihood of food wastage and the patterns of giving and receiving meals and eating out are likely to be correlated with household characteristics.
 Furthermore, given that these errors tend to be consistent over time, its impact on the trend of demand elasticities is expected to be minimal.

 Another issue with our approach is that we have taken the view that income determines the level of food consumption and have neglected the “efficiency-wage hypothesis” which argues that households with better food intakes are likely to have higher work productivity and hence higher income earnings.
 This reverse causation in the relationship between income and food consumption gives rise to an endogeneity bias on the estimates of demand elasticities.
 However, the existing evidence for efficient wages with a developing economy context is thin (Strauss and Thomas, 1998).
 In the case of India, Dawson and Tiffin (1998) examine the long-run relationship between per capita calorie intake and per capita income using aggregate data from 1961 to 1992.
 In their co-integration analysis, they find that calorie intake is Granger caused by income and not vice versa, suggesting that income generation is not constrained by food intake in India.
 Hence, the bias caused by reverse causation is unlikely to be a major concern in our case.